 At first you don’t need any special equipment, as this is all included in our beginners courses.
 For all club organised courses you can use club equipment (people doing coached courses with us get priority for the use of club equipment).
 There is no charge for use of club equipment as part of a coached club activity.
 If you want to use equipment elsewhere (i.e. take a boat on holiday there is a charge, and this is subject to club needs).

 As you progress you will want to get your own equipment and eventually a kayak, but there’s no pressure to go out and buy one, and you’ll probably want to try quite a few and decide what aspects of the sport you want be involved in before you buy a boat.

-Young people can join in the clubs activities at all levels including coached courses from beginners through to an advanced level on moving water, we also have young people going on to do BCU 4 and 5 Star training on advanced white water, and training for coaching awards.
+Young people can join in the clubs activities at all levels including coached courses from beginners through to an advanced level on moving water, we also have young people going on to do leadership and coaching awards.

-We run a weekly (in the summer) Tigersharks group, which is a coached session where youngsters get to try out different aspects of the sport (Canadian canoeing, slalom, playboating, etc) under the watchful eye of qualified coaches.
-We also encourage young people to have a go at slalom and wild water racing and join in with river trips.
+In the summer we run a weekly beginner and intermediate sessions for young people, have a slalom training group and our club night.
+These allow youngsters to participate regularly and try out different aspects of the sport (Canadian canoeing, slalom, playboating, etc) under the watchful eye of qualified coaches.
+We also encourage young people to have a go at slalom and as there experience develops join in with river trips.
 We can also help if you would like to do canoeing as part of a GCSE in PE or towards sections of the Duke of Edinburgh’s Award Scheme.